UNIVERSE-HPC/course-material/software_project_management/continuous_integration/index.md

 ## What is Continuous Integration?

-Whenever we write software, we want to be ceratin that the changes we make are not introducing unexpected problems.
+Whenever we write software, we want to be certain that the changes we make are not introducing unexpected problems.
 We should always write tests to verify new functionality works as we intend, but there are plenty of pitfalls:

 1. Does the change work on different operating systems?